benjaminniess/square-squad/README.md

 ## :gear: .env file

 You can copy the `.env_example` file at the root directory and name it `.env`.
-Then, you can adapt configuration as follow:
+Then, you can adapt configuration as
+follow:

 ```
-MATTER_DEBUG=true=false
+MATTER_DEBUG: (bool) Draw matter js elements
 ENABLE_NEW_RELIC_AGENT: (bool) Set to true if you need some New Relic performances feedbacks
 NEW_RELIC_LICENSE_KEY: (string) A new relic licence key
 NEW_RELIC_APP_NAME: (string) The New Relic app name
 COUNTDOWN: (Int) A number of seconds for the game countdown.
 Set to 1 for a 1 second countdown
-FORCE_HTTPS: (bool) Use SSL?
-FORCE_DOMAIN: (String) If multiple domains linked to the app, you can define the main one (eg. my-env.com)
 DISABLE_OBSTACLES: (bool) Your can disable all obstacles for test purpose
 ADMIN_PASSWORD: The password to access the /admin view
 ```